danibarker/WordSmith/README.md

   	9. Copy your Client ID, you will need to put this in config.dat

-  	10. Open config.dat and replace the lines with your information: first line is the oauth second line is your client id third line is your bot's username fourth line is the channels you want it to join separated 	by commas
+  	10. Open config.dat and replace the lines with your information:

+		first line is the oauth
+	  	second line is your client id
+	  	third line is your bot's username
+	  	fourth line is the channels you want it to join separated by commas

   	11. Save this file

-  	12. That's it, run TwitchBot.exe and it should connect and show a message saying "it is online"
+  	12. That's it, run TwitchBot.exe or TwitchBot.py and it should connect and show a message saying "it is online"

 ## Commands for the bot